oskarihakamies/IDS-project/How-To-Install.md

 Now, finally - go get some fresh air.
 This installation should take around 5-15 minutes.

-1. Create a new VM or use an existing one.
-(Debian 13)

 ## Step 2 - Download, Unzip, Run, Enjoy